Best Sandbox PC Games 2025

 You can take your horse for a ride around the countryside, head up to the mountains to hunt exotic animals, get into bar fights, or just take a nice long bubble bath before hitting the hay.

-If you ever grow tired of messing with NPCs, you can always switch to Red Dead Online to team up with other cowboys or start an all-out war.
+If you ever grow weary of messing with NPCs, you can always switch to Red Dead Online to team up with other cowboys or start an all-out conflict.

-No Man’s Sky has come a long way since its controversial 2016 release, which saw the game panned for “less than honest” marketing on the part of Hello Games Lead Director Sean Murray.
+No Man’s Sky has come a long way since its contentious 2016 release, which saw the game panned for “less than truthful” marketing on the part of Hello Games Lead Director Sean Murray.

 However, the developer has spent the last four years adding player-requested features ranging from base-building to multiplayer and mod support, resulting in a resurgence of popularity.